 Penny's big game helps Seahawks knock off Eagles

 The Eagles' offense struggled without four starters sidelined by injury -- running back Jordan Howard (shoulder), wide receivers Alshon Jeffery (ankle) and Nelson Agholor (knee) and All-Pro right tackle Lane Johnson (concussion).
-Philadelphia's only touchdown came on a 2-yard pass from Wentz to tight end Zack Ertz with 22 seconds remaining.
+Philadelphia's only touchdown came on a 2-yard pass from Wentz to tight end Zach Ertz with 20 seconds remaining.

 Wentz completed 33 of 45 passes for 256 yards for the Eagles (5-6), who suffered their second straight defeat.
 Miles Sanders rushed for 63 yards on 12 carries and Ertz caught 12 passes for 91 yards.
 Russell Wilson was 13 of 25 for 200 yards and a touchdown for the Seahawks (9-2), who remained unbeaten in six road games this season.